-After nine years with chef Keller, Sharon struck out on her own, first consulting for restaurants and later opened Sugarbloom Bakery
+After nine years with chef Keller, Sharon struck out on her own, first consulting for restaurants and later starting Sugarbloom Bakery

-Sharon’s classic French training and extensive experience and exposure plus her upbringing in multicultural and ethnically diverse Los Angeles are all reflected in Sugarbloom’s viennoiseries, desserts, and custom cakes.
+Sharon’s classic French training and extensive experience and exposure as well as her upbringing in multicultural and ethnically diverse Los Angeles are reflected in Sugarbloom’s viennoiseries, desserts, and custom cakes.